levinkkk/Stride/README.md

     ./test.sh

 When you first run Stride you will need to go into the Preferences and select the Swift compiler path and the path to the [sourcekit-lsp](https://github.com/apple/sourcekit-lsp) executable.
 Stride includes pre-built binaries inside its "Language Servers" folder.
 You can try these, but it's advised to build your own using your toolchain.

+## Troubleshooting

+The project is so new at this point that I don't know what issues users are likely to face.
+The best thing to do is let me know and I'll respond ASAP.
+I suspect that the most likely issues will be related to getting code completion to work and having Stride load arbitrary projects.
+Please bear with me while any initial teething problems are worked out!

+## State of the project

+Note that a check doesn't indicate that a feature is fully complete and without bugs, it indicates that it exists in some form.
+The main purpose of the below information is for someone to get a rough idea, at a glance, of where the project is.

+- [x] Basic code completion
+- [ ] Press tab to navigate to next/previous parameter after selecting code completion item.
+- [x] Basic go to symbol.
+- [ ] Choose from multiple possible locations for go to symbol
+- [x] Quick open file.
+- [x] Open Project - uses weird SPM interaction model, needs work.
+- [ ] Create new file.
+- [x] New Project (basic version)
+- [ ] Debugger
+- [x] Build output
+- [x] Run output
+- [x] Support multiple open files in tabs.
+- [x] Show coding errors/warnings.
+- [x] Build projects
+- [x] Run projects
+- [x] UI for compiler/LSP configuration
+- [ ] Ensure code is not assuming Swift is the language being edited.

+A large part of the work has been the implementation of an editor view, so it deserves its own task list.

+- [x] Edit text
+- [x] Cut/copy/paste
+- [x] Select all
+- [x] Replace selected text on edit
+- [x] Arrow key navigation
+- [x] Mouse selection
+- [ ] Auto-scroll to caret location
+- [x] Text attributes (such as color)
+- [x] Acceptable performance editing very large files.
+- [x] Optimised rendering (draw only changed parts of the file) - initial version, at least.
+- [x] Handle non ascii content correctly, such as emojis.
+- [ ] Undo/redo